zeroc-ice/ice/vsplugin/README.txt

   * Slice Compiler Options

-    Tick the corresponding check boxes to pass --tie (.NET only), --ice, or --stream options to the Slice compiler.
+    Tick the corresponding check boxes to pass options such as --ice, --stream or --tie (.NET only) to the Slice compiler.

     Tick "Console Output" if you want compiler output to appear in Output window.